-Above table 7, shows that there are in total seven models developed to find the significant interactions.
-The tiger mortality data is the dependent variable in the equation below,
+Above table 7, shows that there are in total seven models developed to test for significant effects.

-y=mx+b ;

-Where m is the slope and b is constant.

 The first model is the interaction between all the three variables together.
 All the models have the categorical variables such as ‘Patch name’ and ‘Year’ included with them in the interaction.
-The interaction between to categorical variables is generated by multiplying each pair of indicator variables.
-The interaction between a numeric variable and a categorical variable is created by generating all products between the numeric variable and the indicator variables generated from the categorical variable them (“Poisson Regression”, n.d).
-The P values from the tables show that the agriculture is significant here.
-The next three model has the interaction only with two variables such as forest and urban, urban and agriculture, agriculture and forest.
+The P-values from the table show that the agriculture is significant here.
+The next three model has the combination of only with two variables such as forest and urban, urban and agriculture, agriculture and forest.
 Similarly, even when only two variables are interacting, agriculture appeared to be significant.
-The last three models have only one variable interacting with the categorical variables.
+The last three models have only one variable predicting the categorical variables.
 In the model 5, model 6 the variable forest and urban are not at all significant whereas again model 7 has only variables as agriculture which is significant.